Cghlewis/data-mgmt-ed-research-book/_book/03-hsd.md

 1. In most situations it will be important to get consent to collect identifiers.
 Consult with your local IRB to determine what is required.
 See Section \@ref(collect-irb)
 1. Collect as few identifiers as possible.
 Only collect what is necessary.
 See Section \@ref(collect-design) for more information.
-1. Follow rules laid out in applicable laws (e.g., FERPA), policies (e.g., data classification levels), and agreements (e.g., informed consent, district data sharing agreement) when collecting, storing, and sharing data.
+1. Follow rules laid out in applicable laws, policies, and agreements when collecting, storing, and sharing data.
+This includes, but is not limited to, using approved tools for data collection, capture, and storage, assigning appropriate data access levels, and transmitting data using approved methods.
+See Chapters \@ref(collect), \@ref(capture), \@ref(store) for more information.
 1. Remove names in data and replace them with codes (i.e., unique study identifiers).
 See Chapter \@ref(track) for more information.
 1. Fully de-identify data before data sharing.
 See Chapter \@ref(clean) for more information.
-1. Use data sharing agreements as needed when sharing data.
+1. Use data sharing agreements and controlled-access as needed when publicly sharing data.
 See Chapter \@ref(share) for more information.